nathan78906/InternHub/doc/sprint3/sprint3.md

   8. Story eight subtasks:

-     - Including the applications objects when the student applies to a job (Osaru)
+     - creating an applying page where the student can upload the resume and cover leter (Venkada)

+     - create database table to hold documents for jobs (Nathan)

+     - store student id attribute in related document rows in table (Osaru)

+     - create django form and update database with form fields (Nathan)

   .
 Documentation: Salman & Ewen & Venkada